Students with disabilities

 Within the University's Student Services team, there are disability and specific learning difficulties advisers.
 They can be contacted at any stage of the application process for information, advice or support by emailing firstname.lastname@example.org.

 St Andrews also provides support for students with disabilities who are living in University accommodation.
-You should provide full information about your disability on your accommodation application form.
-There are a number of adapted rooms, and we encourage you to visit the accommodation to see facilities and talk to accommodation services before you accept a place in residence.
+Please provide full information about your disability on your accommodation application form and we encourage you to speak to a member of the disability team about your requirements.
+You can also talk to accommodation services about types of rooms available and other residence facilities before you apply for accommodation.